comptoolsres/comptoolsres.github.io/github_account.md

 * Go to [github.com](https://github.com) and sign-up for an account--please use your @ufl.edu email address when signing up.
 This will allow you to get an academic account.

-  {% include note.html content="github.com frequently updates their pricing model.
-The free account currently has all the features you will need, so it is not as important as it used to be to register with a @ufl.edu email.<br>
+  {% include note.html content="github.com frequently updates their pricing model. **By using your UF email and registering for GitHub Education (see below) you will gain free access to GitHub Copilot**, an AI pair programmer.
+We will use this a fair bit in the couse, so I encourage you to do this.<br><br>If you already have an account, but used a non-UF email, you can update your email [here](https://github.com/settings/emails)<br><br>
   Non-UF students can use whatever email is best for them" %}

-* On the second page, select a free account.

-  {% include note.html content="You should never need to pay anything or enter any credit card information!" %}
+  {% include tip.html content="You should never need to pay anything or enter any credit card information for anything in this course!" %}

 * An email should now have been sent to you.
 Verify your email address by clicking the link in the email.

+## Register for GitHub Education

-* **This is optional**: To add the educational upgrade to a pro account, you can go to [https://education.github.com](https://education.github.com) and follow the steps to request an educational discount.
+* **This is optional, but give you free access to the GitHub Copilot among other things**: To add the educational upgrade to a pro account, you can go to [https://education.github.com](https://education.github.com) and follow the steps to request an educational discount.

 ## The assignment

 * For this assignment, we will use github classroom.
-Click on this link to access the assignment: [https://classroom.github.com/a/rUK_eJ67](https://classroom.github.com/a/rUK_eJ67) (**This link is for the Fall 2022 semester of the course at UF**)
+Click on this link to access the assignment: [https://classroom.github.com/a/oiWbMVZq](https://classroom.github.com/a/oiWbMVZq) (**This link is for the Fall 2024 semester of the course at UF**)

-* Authorize GitHub Classroom to access your account.
+* **Authorize GitHub Classroom to access your account.**
  ![Screenshot of authorizing github classroom to access account](images/git_authorize.png)
 * You will be prompted to pair your github account with the classroom roster by selecting your last name from the list.
 If your name isn't in the list, click the Skip button and we'll sort it out later...

-* Click the "Accept this assignment" button (note that the assignment is called "GitHub-Account" this year vs the screenshot that says "register" in green).
+* **Click the "Accept this assignment" button** (note that the assignment is called "GitHub Registration" this year vs the screenshot that says "register" in green).

  ![Screenshot of Accept this assignment screen](images/git_accept_assignment.png)